skillerious/SwiftFormatter/README.md

 ## ✨ Overview
 **Swift Formatter PRO** is a modern USB drive formatting tool for Windows 10 / 11, designed for **speed, safety, and style**.
-It features a custom title bar, live PowerShell output, instant device detection, and a built-in updater — all in a portable EXE.
+It features a custom title bar, live PowerShell output, instant device detection, detailed drive info cards, and a built-in updater — all in a portable EXE.

 ---